yaya2devops/linuxmap/README.md

 <img src="banner.png">

-I'm glad you took the chance to learn more about Linux;
+I'm glad you took the chance to learn more about Linux!

 I'll use this opportunity to guide you on the steps required from my experience in order to have a solid foundation in Linux.

 Let's put it in steps and i'll link you in each:

 ### Table of Contents
 - [1- Get Familiar With The Command Line](#1--get-familiar-with-the-command-line)